stjohnfinn/Terrarium/README.md

 evolve.
 Obviously, this framework does not implement this function already, because it is unique to every genetic algorithm.

+## Fitness function

+The user must define this function as we cannot reasonably predict what the goal of the organisms should be.
+I don't know how to require them to define this with certain parameters or return type.
+Need to figure that out.
+This function should return a number that represents the fitness of a single organism.

+Higher fitness = more fit parent.

+## Crossover functions

+These functions are **IN-PLACE**.
+They directly modify the object that is passed in and then return nothing.

 ## Goal

 Someone should be able to import this framework, create a set of genes, write the step function, and